Capital punishment in Thailand: History

 During the Rattanakosin period, Thailand—then called Siam—was under the "Law of the Three Seals", also called Kotmai Tra Sam Duang.
-This system was codified in 1805 during the reign of King Rama I and remained in place until Thailand transitioned to a constitutional monarchy following a bloodless revolution in 1932.
-There were 21 different forms of capital punishment under the Law of the Three Seals, many of them cruel.
+This system was codified in 1805 during the reign of King Rama I. There were 21 different forms of capital punishment under the Law of the Three Seals, many of them cruel.
 For example, those convicted of treason would be wrapped in oil-soaked cloth and set ablaze.
+Of these 21 methods of death penalty, only 1 method was used for perpetrators of treason, offences against the king, robbing and burning cities, palaces, granaries, royal treasuries or temples, cruelty to monks and villagers, murder of parents, teachers or preceptors, trampling or obscenity to statues of Buddha, cutting off a child's hands, feet, or neck to remove jewellery.
+For the crimes other than these, offenders received the death penalty by beheading.
+Later in the reign of King Rama V, all 21 methods in Law of the Three Seals were abolished, with beheading as the only method until Thailand became a constitutional monarchy following a bloodless revolution in 1932.

-Execution methods have changed over the years.
-In 1938, for example, convicts were executed using a single shot rifle.
-In later years, the condemned were handcuffed to a cross and an executioner fired a machine gun at their back on command, as described in 1955 when three men were executed (for killing king Ananda Mahidol) "with their arms fixed to the cross bar and their hands clasped in a traditional wai.
+The execution method was changed again in 1935, with shooting as the only method.
+The offenders were handcuffed to a cross and an executioner fired a machine gun at their back on command, as described in 1955 when 3 men were executed (for killing king Ananda Mahidol) "with their arms fixed to the cross bar and their hands clasped in a traditional wai.
 In their hands were placed incense sticks, flowers and candles.
-The executioner fired a barrage from a sub machine gun at each condemned man's heart".
+The executioner fired a barrage from a sub-machine gun at each condemned man's heart".

 One convict, a woman who had organised a kidnapping, was put on the cross twice as she survived the first volley.
-In 2001 five convicts were executed by firing squad in a public execution, provoking strong criticism from human rights groups.
+In 2001 five convicts were executed in a public execution, provoking strong criticism from human rights groups.

 On 19 October 2003, Thailand officially abolished shooting and adopted lethal injection as the sole means of execution.
+The last execution by shooting was on 11 December 2002 and the first execution by lethal injection was on 12 December 2003.

 According to a statement by the Corrections Department on 18 June 2018, there have been a total of 326 people legally executed under the modern Penal Code since its enactment in 1935, of whom 319 were executed by means of shooting, and seven by lethal injection.

-The last execution by shooting was on 11 December 2002 and the first execution by lethal injection was on 12 December 2003.

-The most recent execution occurred on 18 June 2018, when the death sentence of a 26-year-old man guilty of robbery resulting in death was carried out.
-This is the first execution in nine years and the man was the country's seventh person to be executed by means of lethal injection.
+An execution occurred on 18 June 2018, when the death sentence of a 26-year-old man guilty of robbery resulting in death was carried out.
+This was the first execution in nine years and the man was the country's seventh person to be executed by means of lethal injection.